brodykenrick/text_on_OpenSCAD/README.md

 A library for putting customised "text on" 3D shapes in OpenSCAD with changeable fonts, languages/scripts, text direction.

 Only works with OpenSCAD v 2014.xx and later -- where text() module is added and unicode text is supported.
-This is still an experimental feature in newer releases and must be enabled at run time.
+The text module is still an experimental feature in newer releases and must be enabled at run time (--enable=text).

 This is a rewrite and extension of the great write.scad (v3 from http://www.thingiverse.com/thing:16193) to use the new OpenSCAD internal text() primitive.